1998 NRL Grand Final: Brisbane Broncos

 The 1998 Brisbane Broncos season was the eleventh in the club's history.
 Coached by Wayne Bennett and captained by Allan Langer, they started the season as defending Super League (Australia) premiers and posted their three biggest-ever wins in Rounds 5, 7 and 15 before finishing the regular season as minor premiers.
 After losing their first finals match, the Broncos won the next two to qualify for the grand final.

 Canterbury-Bankstown Bulldogs

 The 1998 Canterbury-Bankstown Bulldogs season was the 64th in the club's history.
 Coached by Steve Folkes and captained by Darren Britt, they finished the regular season ninth (out of 20) before winning all four of their finals matches to reach the grand final.
+Canterbury's run through the finals was particularly impressive, coming from behind to defeat the Parramatta Eels in extra time in the grand final qualifier.

 Teams

+Brisbane forward Peter Ryan missed the match for Brisbane through suspension.
+Ryan had been found guilty and suspended for three matches by the NRL Judiciary for a high tackle in the Broncos' semi final victory against Melbourne.

+Officials

+Referee Bill Harrigan was appointed to referee his fifth grand final, with Steve Betts and John McCormack appointed as touch judges.
+The video referee was Ian Parnaby.

+Pre-match

+Australian musician Jimmy Barnes performed the pre-match entertainment with his son, fellow musician David Campbell.
+Julie Anthony sang Advance Australia Fair as she previously did before the 1987 NSWRL Grand Final.

+The curtain raiser match on grand final day, saw Canterbury defeat Parramatta 26–22 in the President's Cup grand final, after falling behind 22–0 inside the opening 30 minutes of the match.

 Match summary

 With the Canterbury side having last won a premiership in 1995 and the Broncos in 1997, most players in both sides had grand final experience.

 Despite good weather, the attendance of 40,857 was the lowest seen at the Sydney Football Stadium for a grand final since 1989.